-The study team will use your name and contact details, to contact you about the research study, and make sure that relevant information about the study is recorded for your care, in relation to your health during the study and to oversee the quality of the study.
-At the completion of the study, unless you consent otherwise (e.g. if you request to be informed of other trials), your personal details will not be used to contact you other than exceptional circumstances concerning your safety.
-If you consent to take part in another study carried out by the Bristol Children's Vaccine Centre, personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.
+The study team will use your name and contact details, to contact you about the research study, and make sure that relevant information about the study is recorded for your child's care, in relation to your child's health during the study and to oversee the quality of the study.
+At the completion of the study, unless you consent otherwise (e.g. if you request to be informed of other trials), your child's personal details will not be used to contact you other than exceptional circumstances concerning your safety.
+If you consent to take part in another study carried out by your trial site, personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.